-The Indian Army has been misused in counter insurgency for over 70 years since Independence to tackle unrest among Indian population due to political, bureaucratic and police ineptness, selfish interests and even corruption.
+The Indian Army has been misused in counter insurgency for over 72 years since Independence to tackle unrest among Indian population due to political, bureaucratic and police ineptness, selfish interests and even corruption.
 No other Army in the world has had to be deployed against its own citizens so many times and for such long periods.
-In spite of this, the record of the Indian Army as far as self-restraint, human rights and self-disciplining are concerned cannot be matched.
-Look at Pakistan, they even used gunships against own tribals!
+Despite this, the record of the Indian Army as far as self-restraint, human rights and self-disciplining are concerned cannot be matched.
+Look at Pakistan, they even used gunships against their own tribals!

-The Army has taken disciplinary action against a number of officers and soldiers who have violated engagement rules.
-Manoj Joshi is quoting wrong example in this regard.
-Time and again situation in Nagaland, Manipur, J&K, etc., has been brought under control by the Army but the opportunities were squandered away by the politicians and bureaucrats.
+The Army has taken disciplinary action against several officers and soldiers who have violated the rules of engagement.
+Manoj Joshi is quoting a wrong example in this regard.
+Time and again the situation in Nagaland, Manipur, J&K, etc., has been brought under control by the Army but the opportunities were squandered away by the politicians and bureaucrats.

 As far as nearly 300 officers and men going to the Supreme Court is concerned, what would anyone do if even after years of retirement from the army, you get summons from a court in some remote corner of the country for actions taken by you at the cost of your life to safeguard the integrity of the nation?
-Perhaps, the likes of Manoj Joshi do not realize as to how and why some politicians and even the judiciary has been extra active to fix soldiers who have obeyed the orders of their superiors/GOI?
+Perhaps, the likes of Manoj Joshi do not realize as to how and why some politicians and even the judiciary have been extra active to fix soldiers who have obeyed the orders of their superiors/Government of India?

-It is failure of top Army Hierarchy and above all MoD where nothing moves, and Army’s view point is given least consideration.
+It is failure of top Army Hierarchy and above all the Ministry of Defence (MoD) where nothing moves, and Army’s viewpoint is given least consideration.
 Look at the way the Raksha Mantri held scores of meetings in two months or so to take decision on opening of roads (one fails to understand why there was such urgency to deal with these matters), but issues like dealing with stone throwers and those bearing weapons against security forces gather dust!
 Those responsible for law and order find it rather convenient to call in the Army to do the dirty work after they have made a mess due to their lethargy/dereliction of duty.

 Earlier, the civil authorities had to render a certificate that they have used all resources to maintain law and order.
 Now this provision has been done away with quietly.
 They are the same people who later sit on judgment and process complaints against officers and men for human rights violation/use of excessive force etc., who have discharged their duty in bringing normalcy.

-Prolonged deployment in counter insurgency/terrorist activities adversely affect the operational thinking of affected officers and men and take it away from his primary role.
-Though in their own country land, soldiers have to operate in hostile environment as in the affected areas the population is invariably sympathetic if not supporting the insurgents/terrorists.
+Prolonged deployment in counter insurgency/terrorist environs adversely affect the operational thinking of affected officers and men and take it away from their primary role.
+Though in their own country land, soldiers must operate in hostile environment as in the affected areas the population is invariably sympathetic if not supporting the insurgents/terrorists.

 Even feelings of local civil government functionaries are likely to be with those who have taken up arms.
 This alienates the local population from the Army, whereas the Army is meant to be protecting the same people and needs their support in times of war to safeguard their bases and lines of communications.

-Constant operations against alienated citizens where it is often difficult to distinguish between friend a foe, where a woman or a child may throw a grenade or set off an IED, ensuring least collateral damage and keeping in mind highest standards of human right violations makes the task of the Army soldiers full of tension and takes its toll on the soldiers’ psyche.
+Constant operations against alienated citizens where it is often difficult to distinguish between friend a foe, where a woman or a child may throw a grenade or set off an Improvised Explosive Device (IED), ensuring least collateral damage and keeping in mind highest standards of human right violations makes the task of the Army soldiers full of tension and takes its toll on the soldiers’ psyche.
 The soldiers are trained and taught how to eliminate the enemy and not get killed.
-Let him be embedded with a RR company for a month and then write a similar article!
+Let him (Manoj Joshi) be embedded with a Rashtriya Rifles (RR) company for a month and then write a similar article!